sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_02_analyze_document_code.md

     ```

-    > [!NOTE]
-    > Using multiple prompts, one for each section of the README file would produce more detailed results.
+    > **NOTE**: Using multiple prompts, one for each section of the README file would produce more detailed results.
 A single prompt is used in this exercise to simplify the process.

 1. Review the response to ensure each section is formatted as markdown.

-    > [!NOTE]
-    > You can update sections individually to provide more detailed information or if they aren't formatted correctly.
+    > **NOTE**: You can update sections individually to provide more detailed information or if they aren't formatted correctly.
 You can also copy GitHub Copilot's response to the README file and then make corrections directly in the markdown file.

 1. Copy the suggested documentation, and then paste it into the README.md file.